Internet DRAFT - draft-iijima-netconf-websocket-ps

 necessary to redo WebSocket opening handshake, NETCONF session

-establishment, and NETCONF notification subscription when WebSocket
+establishment, and NETCONF notification subscription after WebSocket

 server reboots.